digwaybill/Digital-Waybill-API/README.md

 </tr>
 <tr>
   <td>customer_number</td>
   <td>The client's customer number.
 Required only if the API key is for QuickEntry access.
-Ignored otherwise.</td>
+Ignored otherwise. (case-sensitive)</td>
 </tr>
 <tr>
   <td>password</td>